yhlleo/SmoothingLatentSpace/README.md

 ### 3.Usage

+ - Data Preparation:

- - Data Preparing: Please download the `CelebA-HQ`, `AFHQ`, `wing.ckpt` and `celeba_lm_mean.npz` provided in [StarGAN v2](https://github.com/clovaai/stargan-v2).
+Please download the `CelebA-HQ`, `AFHQ`, `wing.ckpt` and `celeba_lm_mean.npz` provided in [StarGAN v2](https://github.com/clovaai/stargan-v2).

+ - Training:

- - Training: we provide a script to start the training (the path of the dataset and models should be specified):
+We provide a script to start the training (the path of the dataset and models should be specified):

 ```
 sh train.sh
 ```

- - Interpolating between two latent codes:
+ - Interpolate between two latent codes:

 ```
 python3 main.py \